Braurbeki/meridian/docs/architecture.md

 The document model — clips, bins, and the *serialised* form of a sequence (`TimelineSpec`).
 Reads and writes `.mrp`.

+### resolve
+Named, stateless computations that turn context into display strings, registered by key.
+Panels ask for `"clip.displayname"` rather than implementing a naming rule of their own.

 ### timeline
 The live sequence model, and `TimelineBuilder`, which turns a `TimelineSpec` into a drawable `Timeline`.
 This is the only place editorial data becomes